haonanwang411/Refactor_BYTESIZED32/README.md

 Supports parsing and executing player actions, such as picking up and placing items.
 Manages game states, including game over and victory conditions.

+### 2. Test_running-0.0_Test_executor.py

+This code serves as a universal command executor designed to run specified game scripts via the command line and execute corresponding game commands.
+It loads commands from predefined text files, passes them to the game script, and simulates player input.
+This simplifies testing processes and is suitable for batch execution and debugging of text-based adventure games.

+---

+### Code Structure and Functionality

+#### 1. `get_commands` Function
+- **Purpose**:
+  - Loads commands from a specified file path.
+- **Explanation**:
+  - Reads a command file located in the `playthroughs` directory (e.g., `bath-tub-water-temperature-playthrough.txt`) using the `get_commands` function from the `command_runner` module and returns a list of commands.

+---

+#### 2. `execute_commands` Function
+- **Purpose**:
+  - Combines a list of commands into a single string and executes them using `subprocess`.
+- **Explanation**:
+  - Runs the specified game script (e.g., `bath-tub-water-temperature.py`) with the combined commands passed as arguments via `subprocess.run`.

+---

+#### 3. Command-Line Argument Parsing
+- **Uses `argparse` to parse command-line arguments**:
+  - `game_name`: Specifies the name of the game script to be executed (e.g., `bath-tub-water-temperature`).
+  - Automatically locates the corresponding command file (`../playthroughs/{game_name}-playthrough.txt`) and loads the commands.

+---

+### Execution Flow

+#### Input
+- The user specifies the name of the game script via the command line.

+#### Processing
+1. The code locates the command file corresponding to the specified game.
+2. It loads the commands from the file using `get_commands`.
+3. It invokes `execute_commands` to combine and execute the commands via `subprocess`.

+#### Output
+- Displays the executed commands.
+- Runs the specified game script, simulating player interactions.

+---

+### Usage Example

+- **Assuming the game script is `bath-tub-water-temperature.py` and the corresponding command file is `bath-tub-water-temperature-playthrough.txt`**:
+  - **Command**:
+    ```bash
+    python 0.0_Test_executor.py bath-tub-water-temperature
+    ```
+  - **Execution**:
+    1. Loads commands from `../playthroughs/bath-tub-water-temperature-playthrough.txt`.
+    2. Executes `bath-tub-water-temperature.py` with the loaded commands.

+---

+### Code Logic Summary

+#### 1. Modular Design
+- The `get_commands` function abstracts command-loading logic, enhancing reusability.
+- The `execute_commands` function encapsulates execution logic, improving code readability and maintainability.

+---

+#### 2. Flexibility and Extensibility
+- Command-line argument parsing supports testing and running different game scripts.
+- Automatically maps game scripts to their corresponding command files, reducing manual effort.

+---

+#### 3. Ease of Debugging
+- Prints detailed information about executed commands for easier debugging.
+- Uses `subprocess.run` to ensure safe and reliable command execution.

+---

+#### 4. Adaptability
+- Supports cross-platform execution as long as the Python environment and file paths are correctly configured.